 The Feinberg School of Medicine urges applicants to remove spam filters on their emails so this invitation doesn’t get lost.
 The secondary application has a fee of $95, due with the application in mid-November.

-Tuition at Northwestern medical school totals $67,880 annually.
-Additional fees cost approximately $1,500.
+Tuition at Northwestern medical school totals $69,850 annually.
+Additional fees cost approximately $1,400.
 Health insurance is available for approximately $5,000, but students can opt out of this plan.
-The direct costs total approximately $75,000.
+The direct costs totals a little over $75,000.

 All students in Feinberg’s MD program are eligible for merit scholarships.
 You don’t need to apply for these.
 Students may also be eligible for need-based grant funding.
 Students can submit financial aid applications for these grants.